-Translation Control Therapeutics, the first platform for the discovery of small molecule drugs that control mRNA translation as a new strategy against hard targets and undruggable proteins
+Translation Control Therapeutics, a novel approach for the discovery of small molecules that selectively control mRNA translation as a new strategy against hard targets and undruggable proteins

 $30 million in upfront payments, $14 million in research funding, up to $1.05 billion in milestones and low to mid single-digit tiered royalties on sales of any Lilly products resulting from the collaboration.

 17 Scientific Collaborations

 Nucleic Acids Res.
 2020 ;46(6):e32

 Eur J Cell Biol (2018) ; 97 : 168-179.